christoshrousis/christos-hrousis-2020/content/blog/13-what-i-learned-migrating-from-rails-5-to-rails-7/index.md

 There is a User Experience deficiency in Elovation.
 It's currently missing a good multi-select component for selecting teams.
 This  requires a thoughtful, ground up design.
 Followed up by custom Stimulus code to match.
 There isn't a plethora of "Stimulus" examples out there for you to leverage.
 This is one of the successes of the Javascript (React) community.
 You can always find _multiple_ solutions to the UX problems you are facing.

 Do I try write my own stimulus component?
 Do I try retrofit a Web Component based solution?
 Why is there no vanilla solutions anymore?
-Why can't I find a solution which works with a semantically accurate <form>?
+Why can't I find a solution which works with a semantically accurate form?

 Googling a solution to this problem results in React centric answers.
 A mark against the current landscape of web development we're in.
 One which now screams at newcomers that React is the default answer.